Imtiaz-Ali-3612/Imtiaz-Ali-3612/README.md

 - 🐳 Containerized a Java application using **Docker** and deployed it on **Kubernetes**.
 - 💬 Built interactive dashboards using **React**, **Mapbox**, and **Cypress** for testing.
 - ⚙ Developed and deployed **RESTful** and **GraphQL** APIs with **Node.js**.
+- 🦀 Started experimenting with **Rust** for efficient systems-level programming.
 - 📈 Optimized backend APIs, reducing frontend load times by up to **30%**.
 - 🔧 Integrated **CI/CD pipelines** with GitLab for automated deployments.